richafnu/Viva/Viva/glint/setup/templates-intro.md

 |**Company**| These items may also be stated as "where I work" or "at this company" or "here."
 The items refer to an experience of the entire company overall.|
 |**Industry specific job referent**| Some companies may use specific job titles or common abbreviations.
 Registered Nurse (RN) is an example.|

-With all of the above referents, you can customize the item by inserting the actual name of who is to be rated.
+With all referents, you can customize the item by inserting the actual name of who is to be rated.
-> For example
+> For example -
 > - Viva Glint item: "I get the support I need from [leadership and their directs]."
-> - Customized item: "I get the support I need from Fred Smith."
+> - Customized item: "I get the support I need from [Manager Name]"
-> - The item now shows in your Question Library tagged as both a Viva Glint item and a customized item.
+> - The item now shows in your Question Library tagged as a Custom item, no longer a Viva Glint item, and the item text reads "I get the support I need from [Manager Name].

 ### More about referents